liushulinle/MarsRL/README.md

 python3 extract_solution.py result_dir test_file
 for example: python3 extract_solution.py ./outputs/debug ./aime_2025.jsonl
 ```
 This step will generate a file named "eval_overalljsonl" in the input_dir.
-Your can evaluate the acc based on this file.
+Your can evaluate the metrics based on this file.

 ## Acknowledgements